Delhi accounted for highest number of crimes against foreigners in India last year: NCRB data

 There were 13 cases of murder, 12 rape and five kidnappings lodged during the year, the NCRB, which functions under the Union Home Ministry, stated.

-Also 15 cases were lodged under the Immoral Traffic (Prevention) Act during the year, according to the data.
+Also, 15 cases were lodged under the Immoral Traffic (Prevention) Act during the year, according to the data.